M-erb/merb.dev/src/content/blog/javascript-variables-and-scopes.md

 ### Global Scope

 This is the top level scope.
 If some code is not a part of any other more specific scope, then it is part of the global scope.
 Most of your variables should not be in the global level to prevent unpredictable code.
-Also, keeping things out of global as much as possible opens up more naming possiblities, especially in larger code bases.
+Also, keeping things out of global as much as possible opens up more naming possibilities, especially in larger code bases.

 ```javascript
 var personA = 'Jimmy' // global scope